coop152/obsidian-vaults/Microcontrollers (22712)/Using the Keypad and Spartan 3.md

-The Spartan 3 FPGA is the piece of hardware on the board that connects the CPU to the connectors to which the keypad is connected.
-To use the keypad, we must pass data through the FPGA.
+To use the keypad we must interface with the Spartan 3 FPGA, as the connectors that the keypad connects to are accessed through it.
 The FPGA is mapped to `0x2000_0000`, and each location is only a byte wide.
 You **MUST** use `LDRB` and `STRB` when interacting with it.
 ![](Pasted%20image%2020230315154347.png)
 We have the keypad connected to the lower left port (named S0), so we are only concerned with these locations: